shayanadc/elecsign/README.md

 ### Fault Tolerance
 If you make a mistake (like typing "G1" when there's no row G), the program simply ignores it and continues with the valid instructions.

+### Future Work
+- Support for multiple displays
+- Support for dynamic display dimensions beyond 6x36
+- Support for dynamic data storage sizes like int32 or int64 instead of bytes
+- Memory usage optimization
+- Error handling and validation